Charles Upham: North African campaign

 In November 1941 he was annoyed when his commanding officer, Lieutenant Colonel H. K. Kippenberger, decided to leave him out of the second Libyan campaign.
 Kippenberger believed that Upham "was fretting for more action" and "would get himself killed too quickly".
-The battalion suffered heavy losses in the campaign and Upham helped rebuild it as commander of C Company.
+The battalion suffered heavy losses in the campaign, and Upham helped rebuild it as commander of C Company.
 He was promoted to lieutenant at the time.
 Upham and the rest of the 2nd New Zealand Expeditionary Force now formed part of the British Eighth Army, based in Egypt.
 Upham would stay in the Eighth Army until the end of the war, first in North Africa.
 In late 1941 and early 1942, the Eighth Army were on the defensive, being pushed back by Erwin Rommel's Afrika Korps.

 In late June 1942, the New Zealanders were in danger of being completely cut off as Rommel swept into Egypt.
 On the night of 27 June, they desperately made a break for British lines.
 The ensuing battle saw Captain Upham's company participate in fierce hand-to-hand fighting with the Germans.
-Upham was using grenades to lethal effect.
-In fact, he was throwing them at such short range that he was injured in both arms by shrapnel from his own grenades.
-The breakout was a success and the New Zealand Division was moved into the defensive line centred on the small railway town of El Alamein.
+Upham used grenades to lethal effect.
+In fact, he threw them at such short range that he was injured in both arms by shrapnel from his own grenades.
+The breakout was a success, and the New Zealand Division was moved into the defensive line centred on the small railway town of El Alamein.

-The New Zealanders were positioned to the south of the town and ordered to take the high ground at the El Ruasat Ridge.
+The New Zealanders were positioned to the south of the town and ordered to take the high ground at El Ruasat Ridge.
 The attack began at 11 pm on 14 July.
 Along the ridge, they met fierce resistance from the Germans.
 Upham's own company found themselves facing four machine gun nests and several tanks holding the high ground.
 Once more, Upham inspired his men to press home their attack.
 And once more, grenades were key to their assault.
 Upham was credited with personally destroying several machine gun posts and a tank as they stormed the ridge.
 In the process, he was shot in the elbow by one of the machine guns.
-Refusing to leave the battlefield, he got his wounds dressed as best they could at a regimental aid post and then he went back to his men.
+Refusing to leave the battlefield, he got his wounds dressed as best they could at a regimental aid post and then went back to his men.

 The following day, the Germans and their Italian allies launched a ferocious counterattack, during which Upham was hit in the leg by shrapnel.
 Unable to move, he and the remaining six men of his company were captured, along with about a thousand fellow New Zealanders.
 He became a prisoner of war on 15 July 1942.